Volume 1 .... Number 9

 cooking and learning American macrobiotic cooking.

-She led Japanese dance again Monday during sports
+She led Japanese dance again Monday during

 period, and Monday evening shared Shiatsu techniques as part